KSKBpage/miscblog/articles/20240626-mail-to-dma-eu.md

 In my point of view, I support the notarization policy, which blocks malware from users.
 But Apple's notarization policy not only blocks malware but also blocks anything bad( like PC simulators on iOS and iPadOS ) to Apple, which is anti-competitive I think.

-Please take a look at this anti-competitive anti-competitive notarization policy, many thanks.
+Please take a look at this anti-competitive notarization policy of Apple, many thanks.

 Best regards.
 KSKB